joshwcomeau/react-retro-hit-counter/README.md

 Compatible with React 15.3 or higher.

-As for browser compatibility, I believe this should be compatible all major browsers.
-I haven't tested on IE or Edge, but see no reason it wouldn't work.

-(If anyone with a Windows machine can test this out, please let me know!)
+Works on all major browsers, including Edge.
+Haven't tested on IE.

 ### Installation